 What is the GPSR?

-The GPSR is a key legislative framework aimed at ensuring the safety of consumer products within the EU.
+The GPSR is a key legislative framework to ensure consumer product safety within the EU.
 It replaces the previous General Product Safety Directive (GPSD), which enhanced consumer protection by establishing robust safety standards.

 All businesses selling to the EU must comply with the new regulation (GPSR).
 Products imported into the EU from non-EU countries must also comply with the GPSR.
 Manufacturers, retailers and importers are responsible for ensuring compliance.